 While it’s true that iron is the fourth most common element found on our planet’s surface (after oxygen, silicon, and aluminum), tons of it is basically being “thrown away” because it’s not being properly extracted.
 At the moment, there doesn’t seem to be a shortage of iron in the world.
-However, mining it does have an environmental impact.
-And tailings that are generated by wet magnetic and flotation techniques need fresh water sources, require the introduction of expensive and potentially toxic chemicals that must be stored until decontaminated.
+However, mining does have an environmental impact.
+And tailings that are generated by wet magnetic and flotation techniques need fresh water sources, and require the introduction of expensive and potentially toxic chemicals that must be stored until decontaminated.

-This separator is environmentally friendly because it doesn’t use a lot of energy, but it can process a high volume of material quickly to increase your output—not only of iron ore, but any other valuable elements that may be in your tailings including copper, nickel, and cobalt.
-In addition, the separator can be used at your mining site so there’s not need or expense for shipping materials to a facility for sorting.
+This separator is environmentally friendly because it doesn’t use a lot of energy, but it can process a high volume of material quickly to increase your output—not only iron ore, but any other valuable elements that may be in your tailings including copper, nickel, and cobalt.
+In addition, the separator can be used at your mining site so there’s no need or expense for shipping materials to a facility for sorting.